eneam/mboxviewer/ReadMe.markdown

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests;
  - Enhanced mail date/time discovery to better support newsfeeds.
 More enhancements are needed to support newsfeeds.;
  - Fixed support for subject threads Print To.;
- - Added print mail timeout for print to PDF Merge option.
+ - Added print mail timeout for Print to PDF Merge option.
  - Updated User Manual to describe new and updated features.;

 v 1.0.3.34